Walter Stephen Judd

 Walter S. Judd (born 1951) is an American botanist and taxonomist, and distinguished professor in the Department of Botany, University of Florida since 2009.
+Judd was originally born in Fairbanks, Alaska until his family relocated to Shiawassee CO, Michigan.
+Due to the rural setting, it inspired him to study natural history, botany, plant taxonomy and systematics, and phylogenetics.

 Career

 Judd attended Michigan State University (B.S.
 1973, M.S.
 1974) and Harvard University (Ph.D.
 1978).
 He became an assistant professor in the Department of Botany at the University of Florida (1978–1983), associate professor (1983–1991) and professor in 1991.
 He was president of the American Society of Plant Taxonomists 2000–2001.
+Judd has earned many awards throughout his career, including the Asa Gray Award in 2011.